cabforum/servercert/docs/BR.md

 ### A.2.2.
 DNS TXT Record Phone Contact

 The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.

-### A.2.3.
-DNS TXT Record Persistent DCV Domain Label

-The DNS TXT record MUST be placed at the "_validation-persist" label prepended to the Authorization Domain Name being validated.

 # APPENDIX B – Issuance of Certificates for Onion Domain Names